How We Use AI and JTBD to Accelerate Portfolio Company Growth

 Without a unifying customer need, companies often lose focus as they scale—chasing trends, building features no one uses, or entering markets they're not equipped to serve.
 JTBD helps anchor decision-making so that every investment, hire, and initiative maps back to the customer's progress.

 That clarity compounds.
 It strengthens internal alignment, accelerates roadmap planning, and makes leadership transitions smoother.
-For PE firms, that means fewer surprises and more predictable returns.
+For portfolio company executives, that means fewer surprises and more predictable growth.

-To Sum Up: A Better Way to Evaluate Growth Before You Invest
+To Sum Up: A Better Way to Accelerate Growth Through Customer Understanding

-When it comes to evaluating a company's growth potential, you can't afford to rely on assumptions.
+When it comes to accelerating portfolio company growth, you can't afford to rely on assumptions.
 Market size, revenue trends, and usage data may tell you what has happened—but they don't tell you what's possible next.

-With AI integrated into every step of our JTBD methodology, we give investors a future-facing lens on value creation.
-Our approach replaces guesswork with scalable, data-backed insight—so you can invest with confidence.
+With AI integrated into every step of our JTBD methodology, we give executives a future-facing lens on value creation.
+Our approach replaces guesswork with scalable, data-backed insight—so you can implement growth strategies with confidence.

-We help investors uncover what customers are trying to do, where they're struggling, and how well the company is positioned to help.
-This leads to better due diligence decisions, faster post-close execution, and more confidence in the exit narrative.
+We apply our methodology to uncover what customers are trying to do, where they're struggling, and how well the company is positioned to help.
+This leads to better strategic decisions, faster execution, and more confidence in the growth narrative.

-Our JTBD process and software make growth potential measurable—so that investors can focus capital and strategy on what really drives value: solving unmet customer needs better than anyone else.
+Our JTBD process and software make growth potential measurable—so that executives can focus capital and strategy on what really drives value: solving unmet customer needs better than anyone else.

 Case Study: How Target Used Our JTBD Platform to Drive Growth

-See how we helped Target's Registry team reverse declining revenue and achieve over 25% top-line growth by identifying and addressing critical unmet needs in their customers' jobs to be done.
+Using our JTBD platform, Target's Registry team reversed declining revenue and achieved over 25% top-line growth by identifying and addressing critical unmet needs in their customers' jobs to be done.
+Our approach transformed Target from a market follower to a leader, with a 20% increase in Net Promoter Score and market dynamics shifting so dramatically that Amazon began copying Target's features.

 Posted by thrv View all Posts by thrv